jmdx/cryptosmelt/README.md

 *Nightly is needed because of the dependency upon [mithril's](https://github.com/Ragnaroek/mithril) Cryptonight hash implementation.*

-Finally, checkout this repo and enter your pool wallet address (currently Aeon-only) as `pool_wallet` in `config.toml`.
+Then checkout this repo and enter your pool wallet address as `pool_wallet` in `config.toml`.
 Then execute `cargo run` and the server will listen on the ports configured in that file.

 # Recommended tools